 This is a compelling read that includes direct instructions and methods of application.
 It is great for business management and it tasks existing leaders to fulfill their goal of leading and winning.
 One great thing about this book is that it is structured in a basic and clear way.
 The book focuses on just one main point in each chapter through a story and then calls attention to the main principle of that story and how it can be applied.

 Prior to writing this book, Tim Ferriss spent two years interviewing over 200 top-notch performers, including celebrities, athletes, legendary Special Operations commanders, and black-market biochemists.
 During these in-depth two to three hour interviews, Ferriss was able to learn the distilled tools, tactics, and tricks to getting ahead that readers are unable to find anywhere else.

 Ferriss offers his advice to readers with his constant focus on actionable details.
 He asks his interviewees specific questions such as what their morning routine looks like and how they fit physical exercise into their schedules.
 He also inquires about books that have inspired these experts and even things they consider to be a waste of time.

 Everything that is written in this book has been explored and applied to the author's own life, so he considers them to be tried and true pieces of advice.
 He prides his work on the fact that it has made him millions of dollars and saved him from years of wasted efforts.

-In this book, the author does a great job of making the reader feel as if he is talking directly to them.
+In this exciting book, Tim does a great job of making the reader feel as if he is talking directly to them.
 In this well-formatted and easy-to-follow book, the reader is offered advice that is commonly revisited throughout the years.
 Some have referred to this book as being a "manual to life" because it leads to a lot of reflection and positive changes in the people who read it.

 This book is written by the well-known Shark Tank star and Fubu Founder, Daymond John.
 He wrote this book to explain to readers why starting a business on a tight budget can actually be a great advantage for an entrepreneur.